 Corners are pretty simple, and you can always cut off a little bit more at a time if the first cut doesn’t fit (just like cutting anything else, start conservatively and then cut away more if you need to; you can’t add back what’s cut if you take out too much!).
 For tiles that need to be cut in the middle, you’ll need to cut slices every half centimeter or so.
 It will look like mangled teeth, but the point is to cut enough straight lines in the tile that when you gently (!) tap it with a mallet, the slivers of tile break off and leave you with the cut you need.

-Note: outlets may need an extender in order to fit the new depth of your tiled wall.
+Note: outlets may need an extender or spacers in order to fit the new depth of your tiled wall.
 Don’t forget about this when you’re cutting space around the outlet (make sure the screws and metal tabs are all still accessible!).
 I haven’t addressed mine yet, but I’m going to need to extend them out slightly to fit the covers back on.
+(Updated: see how I extended mine, and it took only minutes to do!)

 Cutting around windows and trim